ryantm/agenix/README.md

 when rekeyed, even if the identities do not.
 (This eventually could be improved upon by reading the identities from the age file.)

+## YubiKey Support

+There is now a rage plugin to allow for encrypting age files with a YubiKey.
+Agenix offers preliminary support for this use case.

+For ease of use, the required `age-plugin-yubikey` binary is included in the agenix devshell.

+Be sure to setup your YubiKey as outlined in the official [plugin instructions][yk-plugin].

+Once you have a proper key generated, run `age-plugin-yubikey -i > yubi_id` to save the identity for the key.
+Consider the `recipient` as the public key, set it accordingly in `secrets.nix`, and invoke agenix as `agenix -i yubi_id # ...` to target the yubikey identity.

 ## Threat model/Warnings

 This project has not be audited by a security professional.